Lartza/asyncirc/README.md

 # lagirc
-a simple asyncio irc library
+a simple asyncio irc library, for Python 3.5

 Twisted was not ported for Python 3, and all other irc libraries had stuff I didn't like.
 And so was this library born...

-It is heavily inspired by Twisted and pydle, to name a few.

-A example of using the library can be found at https://github.com/Lartza/lagbot
+An example of using the library can be found at https://github.com/Lartza/lagbot